Discover folk - the CRM for people-powered businesses

 Pros

-• Social media integration: Seamlessly import contacts from multiple social media channels including LinkedIn, Instagram, X and more to track all your contact information within folk, and use templates for quicker, streamlined communication.
+- Social media integration: Seamlessly import contacts from multiple social media channels including LinkedIn, Instagram, X and more to track all your client information within folk, perfect for insurance networking and referrals.

 Cons